Man arrested in Denver-area shooting and taken to hospital along with female victim, police say

-Police negotiated with the suspect for 3 1/2 hours before using force to enter the apartment where he was holding a woman hostage.
-One officer fired his weapon, a police spokesperson said.
+Police negotiated with the suspect for 3 1/2 hours before using force to enter the unit at the Arista Flats complex in Broomfield where he was holding a woman hostage, saod Rachel Hazlett, a spokeswoman for the police department.
+One officer fired his weapon, she said.

-Neighbors reported hearing bursts of gunfire and up to 50 shots at athe Arista Flats apartment complex in Broomfield.
+Neighbors reported hearing multiple bursts of gunfire and up to 50 shots coming from the apartment complex during the tense few hours between when the first shots were fired and when police made the arrest.

+Shots hit vehicles, other buildings, other apartment units, Haslett said.
+“He was threatening to hurt people.”

-Police sent a reverse emergency notification to area residents to shelter in place after responding to reports of gunfire at the Arista Flats apartments.
+Before the arrest, police sent a reverse emergency notification to area residents to shelter in place after responding to reports of gunfire at the complex.

 In bystander video from the scene, an officer could be heard calling out to someone inside the complex.